 When your motor is hot, you should be able to hear the fan kick in.
 If you can’t, pop the bonnet, and turn the vehicle off while watching the fan.
 If it comes to a fairly abrupt stop, the fan hub is working properly.
 If it keeps spinning round and round, your fan hub is knackered and needs to be repaired or replaced.

 Another way is to have the engine off after a decent drive, and flick the fan around by hand.
 If it stops quickly, you are good to go.
-If it doesn't, you've got a problem.
+If it doesn’t, you’ve got a problem.
 Either way is a pretty good Viscous Fan Test.

 Don’t rely on the factory temperature gauge